vpp-dev/vpp-release-notes/README.md

 @page release_notes_2502 Release notes for VPP 25.02

-More than 24 commits since the previous release, including 8 fixes.
+More than 26 commits since the previous release, including 9 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 25.02 release, generated as on Fri Oct  4 02:30:02 UTC 2024.
+These are the *DRAFT* release notes for the upcoming VPP 25.02 release, generated as on Sat Oct  5 02:21:46 UTC 2024.

 HIGHLIGHTS-PLACEHOLDER